christoph-cullmann/www/content/projects.md

 Contributors to these projects are welcome.

-I you wish to sponsor the work done by KDE in non-technical ways, please think about [donating](https://kde.org/donations).
+If you wish to sponsor the work done by KDE in non-technical ways, please think about [donating](https://kde.org/donations).

 ## Github